I may receive commissions from purchases made through links in this article. Full Disclosure

 Another great thing about baking soda is that it is also great for acne.
 If you have any pimples or break outs a simple baking soda paste can do wonders.

-Now you can either wash of the baking soda paste immediately after using it as a scrub or you can choose to leave it on your face and let it act as a facial mask and then rinse.
+Either wash of the tea tree face scrub immediately after using it as a scrub or you can choose to leave it on your face and let it act as a facial mask and then rinse.
 The choice is up to you.